patrickmgarrity/hoodwink/README.md

 **Discloser**

 I am not a developer...
 These scripts are created using ChatGPL and have only been tested by me at this time.
 I take no responsibility for the accuracy of these scripts.
-Please feel free to double check my work and provide feedback at https://www.linkedin.com/in/patrickmgarrity/
+This is not intenteded to be a full time project and is an experiment with ChatGPL.
+Please feel free to contribute to the project and provide feedback at https://www.linkedin.com/in/patrickmgarrity/